Fox-ML-infrastructure/FoxML_Core/LEGAL/FAQ.md

 ## Common Pressure Tactics (Handled)

 **"This should be open source / community-owned."**
 → FoxML Core is source-available.
-Free for personal use and non-commercial academic research.
-Organizational use requires a paid commercial license.
+Free for non-commercial academic research at qualifying tax-exempt institutions.
+All other use requires a paid commercial license.
 This keeps the project sustainable and enables continued development.

 **"We can't pay until you prove traction."**
 → Organizations can use a 30-day $0 evaluation (strict limits).
 Continued evaluation requires a paid Pilot ($35k).